Advanced Placement Preparation Hub

 Start with the right subject

 Select the AP subject that matches the exam you are preparing for.
-The page is structured so that each pathway feels distinct and easy to navigate, even when you are revising multiple subjects over time.
+Each pathway is structured to feel distinct and easy to navigate, even when revising multiple subjects over time.

 Use the summaries before practising

-Read the brief overview and the key skill lists first.
-This gives you a better sense of what the practice page is designed to reinforce and what kinds of mistakes you should watch for while answering questions.
+Read the brief overview and key skill lists first.
+This gives you a better sense of what the practice page reinforces and what kinds of mistakes to watch for while answering questions.

-Each subject button opens in a new tab so this AP hub can remain available as your central navigation page while you move across subject pathways and revision sessions.
+Each subject button opens in a new tab so this AP hub can remain your central navigation page while you move across subject pathways and revision sessions.